This page contains affiliate links. Please read our disclosure for more info.

 When to Visit Nelson

-We visited from November to early January (late spring/early summer) and found the weather mixed—some cool rainy days but plenty of sunny and warm days too.
+Our longest stay was from November to early January (late spring/early summer) and we found the weather mixed—some cool rainy days but plenty of sunny and warm days too.

-Winter is cool but often sunny with average temperatures of 12ºC (54ºF) vs 22ºC in summer.
+Winter (June to August) is cool but often sunny with average temperatures of 12ºC (54ºF) vs 22ºC in summer.

 Nelson New Zealand Map